pburkholder/pburkholder-dev/pages/party.md

 ### What

 Choir and friends party!
+Between the Messiah and our winter concert, we have a lot to celebrate, and it's been a long time since we've had a chance to.

-Drinks, snacks, karaoke (maybe), firepit (weather permitting), games, and **great company**!
+Join us for drinks, snacks, karaoke (maybe), firepit (weather permitting), games, and **great company**!

 ### When and where